HOW TO HAVE FAMILY FUN IN THE SNOW

 Ice-skating is another fun activity to try.
 While ice skating on the frozen lakes may not always be possible due to the deep snow, many towns and villages usually have a free of charge, outdoor ice rink.
 Community sports fields are often transformed into ice rinks during the winter season, which are enjoyed by people of all age groups.
 It’s a common sight at these rinks to see small children learning to skate with parents or grandparents.

 Cottage holidays are all about enjoying the simple things in life and you don’t even need any equipment to enjoy the fabulous Finnish snow.
 Memorable family activities like having a snowball fight, making snow angels, or building a snowman, only require a sense of fun and perhaps a carrot to make a funny snowman nose.

-The majority of the cottages on our website can be booked for a winter getaway, so you and your crew can enjoy some outdoor fun in the snow!
+The majority of the cottages on our website can be booked for a winter getaway, so you and your crew can enjoy some family fun in the snow!
 It’s worth saying that if you’re planning to do any of these winter activities, you should always wear some warm and waterproof clothing.
 For example, a pair of waterproof trousers is much better than a pair of jeans if you plan to go sledging, otherwise you may end up with a damp bottom.